V3innn/ctf-writeups/rop_emporium/ret2win/README.md

 ![Alt Text](ret2win_func.png)

-The problem here it is that the ret2win() func, is never called by the main so are not abel to get the flag.
+The problem here it is that the ret2win() func, is never called by the main so are not able to get the flag.
 That's where the ret2win attack comes (obviously).

 ## Exploit
 The first thing that we want to do is to crash the program to be able to control it